yoavne26-hub/StreetGames-Information-System-Analysis-Design-Implementation/README.md

 ## Overview

-**StreetGames** is a university Information Systems Analysis and Design project built around a real business-oriented idea: contacting a business domain, understanding its operational needs, and designing an information system from scratch using the knowledge we gained in the course.
+**StreetGames** is a university Information Systems Analysis and Design project based on a real business, **StreetGames**, an arcade and entertainment chain in Israel.

-Instead of starting from code, we started from the business itself.
-The purpose of the project was to take a real-world operational environment, analyze its workflows, identify its information needs, model its processes, and then turn that analysis into a full system design and working implementation.
+The idea behind the project was to take a real business environment and think about what kind of internal information system could help it run more effectively.
+Instead of inventing a completely imaginary company, we worked around an existing business context and tried to understand the operational side behind it, such as managing employees, schedules, inventory, and event-related tasks.

+Rather than starting directly with coding, we began by thinking about the business itself: how it works, what information needs to be tracked, which users interact with the system, and which daily processes could be supported better through a structured system.

-From that point, the project developed as a full end-to-end information system effort:
+From there, the project developed into a full end-to-end information system process:
-- understanding the business and its day-to-day operational challenges
+- analyzing business needs and workflows
 - translating needs into requirements and system logic
 - modeling the system with UML diagrams
 - designing the database structure
 - implementing the application in C#
-- connecting the interface and business workflows to SQL Server
+- connecting the interface and workflows to SQL Server

-The result is **StreetGames**, a business management system for a street games and event-operations environment, built as a combination of:
+The final result is **StreetGames**, a business management system designed for an entertainment and event operations environment.
+In our version of the system, we focused on internal processes such as employee management, weekly scheduling, inventory monitoring, and event task tracking.
-- **UML-based information system design**
-- **SQL Server relational database development**
-- **C# WinForms desktop application implementation**

-This repository presents the project not only as software, but as a full **analysis, design, and implementation story**.
+This repository presents the project not only as software, but as a full **analysis, design, and implementation project**.

 ---

 ## The Story Behind the Project

-This project was created as part of an academic process focused on building a system the way information systems are built in practice: not by jumping directly into code, but by first understanding the organization and the business processes behind it.
+This project was created as part of an academic process that aimed to simulate how information systems are actually built in the real world.
+The main idea was not to jump straight into development, but first to understand the organization, its needs, and its workflows.

-We approached the project as a team and worked from the ground up.
-The goal was to build an information system for a business environment that manages employees, scheduling, inventory, and event-related activity.
-That meant thinking like analysts and designers before thinking like developers.

-We began by asking:
+As students, we approached the project step by step.
+We chose to work around the context of StreetGames and think about the kind of system a business like this could need behind the scenes in order to manage its operations more efficiently.

+That meant asking questions like:
-- What does the business actually need?
+- What information does the business need to manage on a daily basis?
-- Which processes are repetitive, manual, or hard to manage?
+- Which processes involve managers, and which involve employees?
-- Which users interact with the system?
-- What information must be tracked?
+- What tasks repeat regularly and should be organized in the system?
-- Which actions should managers perform, and which should employees perform?
-- What business rules should the system enforce?
+- Which business rules should the system enforce?
+- How should the system be designed so that it supports daily work in a clear and practical way?

-Only after that foundation was clear did we move into modeling and implementation.
+Only after building that foundation did we move on to modeling and implementation.

-That process is what makes this project meaningful to us.
-It was not just about building forms and tables.
-It was about learning how to transform a business problem into a structured information system through analysis, design, database thinking, and software development.
+What made this project meaningful for us was that it was not just about building forms or writing SQL queries.
+It was about taking a business context, analyzing it like systems analysts, and turning it into a structured solution through design, database thinking, and application development.

 ---

 ## Project Purpose

-The purpose of this project was to design and implement an information system from scratch for a business-oriented operational environment, based on real needs and supported by structured analysis and design methods.
+The purpose of this project was to design and implement an information system from scratch for a realistic business environment, based on business needs and supported by structured analysis and design methods.

-The project aimed to demonstrate how academic knowledge in:
+The project aimed to show how knowledge from:
 - information systems analysis
 - object-oriented design
 - database modeling
 - SQL programming
 - application development

-can be combined into one complete working solution.
+can be combined into one complete working system.

-The system was built to support core operational activities such as:
+The system was built to support key operational activities such as:
 - employee management
 - role-based system access
 - weekly shift scheduling
 - inventory monitoring
 - event-task tracking
-- business workflow support through structured logic and data operations
+- workflow support through structured logic and data operations

----
+Overall, the project was an opportunity for us to take what we learned in class and apply it in a more realistic way by designing a system around the needs of an actual business environment.

 ## Main Features